NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq.rst

 Language Specification
 ***********************************

-NVIDIA CUDA Quantum is a single-source programming model in C++ for heterogeneous quantum-classical computing.
+NVIDIA CUDA Quantum is a programming model for heterogeneous quantum-classical computing available in C++ and Python.
 As such, the model provides primitive types, concepts, syntax, and semantics that enable the integration of quantum processors with existing NVIDIA multi-GPU parallel programming models and architectures.